vascorebolo/vcs-react-snippets/README.md

 ![A screenshot of your package](https://upload.wikimedia.org/wikipedia/commons/8/80/Atom_editor_logo.svg)
 # vcs-react-snippets
-A group of useful and fruitful snippets for react development.
+A group of useful and fruitful snippets for react and react native development.
 No semi-colons, just [because](https://www.youtube.com/watch?v=gsfbh17Ax9I&t=11s).
 Mostly for my own personal needs, check if it can be of any good to you 😀

 ## Usage